allencch/med/README.md

 If we want to move back, fill in with negative value, and press move.

+## Scan by array

+Let's say we know a hero has the attributes like Max HP, HP, Max MP, and MP, with each 16-bits (2 bytes), then we can scan by array choosing `int16` and enter the values with comma,

+`3000, 2580, 1500, 1500`

+where the Max HP is 3000, current HP is 2580, Max MP is 1500, and current MP is 1500.

 ## Save/open file

 The JSON file is used.
 Please save the file in the JSON extension.